 \section{Notation and definitions about graphs and digraphs}

 In this section we set some basic notation.
-We denote $\NN$ the set of non-negative integers, and $\PP$ the set of positive integers.
-For a positive integer $n$, we denote $[n]=\{1,\ldots,n\}$.
-We denote $\fS_n$ the set of permutations of $[n]$, and for integers $a<b$, we denote $[a..b]:=\{a,a+1,\ldots,b\}$.
-For a set $S$, we denote $|S|$ its cardinality.
-For sets $R,S,T$ we denote $R\uplus S=T$ to indicate that $T$ is the \emph{disjoint union} of $R$ and $S$.
-For a polynomial $P$ in a variable $x$, we denote $[x^k]P$ the coefficient of $x^k$ in $P$.
-We denote $\deg_x(P)$ the \emph{degree} of the polynomial $P$ in the variable $x$.
-For a condition $C$, the symbol $\ONE_C$ has value 1 if the condition $C$ is true and 0 otherwise.
+We denote by $\NN$ the set of non-negative integers, and by $\PP$ the set of positive integers.
+For a positive integer $n$, we use the symbol $[n]$ to denote the set $\{1,\ldots,n\}$.
+For integers $a<b$, we use the symbol $[a..b]$ to denote the set $\{a,a+1,\ldots,b\}$.
+We denote by $\fS_n$ the set of permutations of $[n]$.

+We denote by $|S|$ the cardinality of a set $S$.
+For sets $R,S,T$, we write $R\uplus S=T$ to indicate that $T$ is the \emph{disjoint union} of $R$ and $S$.

+For a polynomial $P$ in a variable $x$, we denote by $[x^k]P$ the coefficient of $x^k$ in $P$, and we denote by $\deg_x(P)$ its \emph{degree} in the variable $x$.
+For a condition $C$, the symbol $\ONE_C$ has value 1 if the condition $C$ is true, and 0 otherwise.

-A \emph{graph} is a pair $G=(V,E)$, where $V$ is a finite set of \emph{vertices} and $A$ is a finite set of \emph{edges} which are subsets $\{u,v\}$ of 1 or 2 vertices (we accept $u=v$).
+A \emph{graph} is a pair $G=(V,E)$, where $V$ is a finite set of \emph{vertices} and $E$ is a finite set of \emph{edges} which are subsets $\{u,v\}$ of 1 or 2 vertices (we accept $u=v$).
 We denote by $\vv(G)$ the number of vertices of $G$, and by $\comp(G)$ the number of connected components of $G$.

 A \emph{directed graph}, or \emph{digraph} for short, is a pair $(V,A)$, where $V$ is a finite set of \emph{vertices} and $A$ is a finite set of \emph{arcs} which are pairs $(u,v)$ of vertices.
-We authorize our digraphs to have \emph{loops} (that is, arcs of the form $(u,u)$) and \emph{multiple arcs} (so that $A$ is really a \emph{multiset} which can contain multiple copies of the element $(u,v)$).
-We say that the arc $a=(u,v)$ has \emph{origin} $u$, \emph{target} $v$, and \emph{endpoints} $u$ and $v$.
+We authorize our digraphs to have \emph{loops} (that is, arcs of the form $(u,u)$) and \emph{multiple arcs} (so that $A$ is really a \emph{multiset} which can contain multiple copies of each element $(u,v)$).
+We say that the arc $a=(u,v)$ has \emph{initial vertex} $u$, \emph{terminal vertex} $v$, and \emph{endpoints} $u$ and $v$.
 We say that the arc $(v,u)$ is the \emph{opposite} of the arc $(u,v)$.

-For a digraph $D=(V,A)$, we call \emph{underlying graph} the graph denoted $\uD$, obtained by replacing each arc $(u,v)$ by the edge $\{u,v\}$.
-Conversely, an \emph{orientation} of a graph $G$ is a digraph $D$ with underlying graph $G$: it is obtained by choosing a direction for each edge $\{u,v\}$.
-For a graph $G=(V,E)$, we denote $\orient{G}=(V,A)$ the digraph obtained by replacing each edge $\{u,v\}\in E$ by the two opposite arcs $(u,v)$ and $(v,u)$.
+The \emph{underlying graph} of a digraph $D=(V,A)$, denoted by $\uD$, is the graph which is obtained by replacing each arc $(u,v)$ by the edge $\{u,v\}$.
+An \emph{orientation} of a graph $G$ is a digraph $D$ with underlying graph $G$; it is obtained by choosing a direction for each edge $\{u,v\}$.
+For a graph $G=(V,E)$, we denote by $\orient{G}=(V,A)$ the digraph obtained by replacing each edge $\{u,v\}\in E$ by the two opposite arcs $(u,v)$ and $(v,u)$.
 This operation identifies the set of graphs with the subset of digraphs such that for all $u,v\in V$ the arc $(u,v)$ appears with the same multiplicity as the opposite arc $(v,u)$.